-The Halliburton Company Benefit Restoration Plan provides a vehicle to restore qualified plan benefits which are reduced as a result of limitations imposed under the Internal Revenue Code or due to participation in other company-sponsored plans.
+The Halliburton Company Benefit Restoration Plan provides a vehicle to restore qualified plan benefits which are reduced as a result of limitations imposed under the Internal Revenue Code or due to participation in other Company sponsored plans.
 It also serves to defer compensation that would otherwise be treated as excessive employee remuneration within the meaning of Section 162(m) of the Internal Revenue Code.

-The Benefit Restoration Plan is a nonqualified deferred compensation plan that earns interest at the rate of 10% per annum.
-In 2007, the NEOs received awards under this plan in the amounts included in the Supplemental Table: All Other Compensation and the 2007 Nonqualified Deferred Compensation table.
+The Benefit Restoration Plan earns interest at the rate of 10% per annum.
+In 2008, all NEOs received awards under this plan in the amounts included in the Supplemental Table: All Other Compensation and the 2008 Nonqualified Deferred Compensation table.